simith/builder_session_reinvent2019_fr/docs/03_FIRMWARE_AND_PARTITION_BUILD.md

  ![Firmware Client Update](ws_client_credential_update.png?raw=true)

 We are going to use the Amazon FreeRTOS OTA demo for this workshop.
-You can find the OTA Demo code in the demos directory of Amazon FreeRTOS git repository,
+You can find the OTA Demo code in the demos directory of Amazon FreeRTOS git repository.

 ### AWS IoT Endpoint